aditya-johnson/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 <a name="desc"></a>
 ## 1. Project Description and Status

-This project is a key component of GigaSistêmica, a collaborative initiative between GigaCandanga and the University of Brasília, dedicated to advancing diagnostic and predictive capabilities for systemic diseases using dental radiographs.
+This project is dedicated to advancing diagnostic and predictive capabilities for systemic diseases using dental radiographs.
 The primary goal of this project is to develop a neural network-driven system tailored to classify patients' bone health and detect osteoporosis, leveraging panoramic radiographic images.
 The aim is to expedite diagnostic and treatment pathways for patients, with a particular focus on enhancing efficiency within the Brazilian public health system.

-This repository is part of an academically published work, but its development is ongoing.
-It provides essential components for training various neural networks, conducting network evaluations, and includes tools for data pre-processing and Grad-CAM visualization.
-If you use this work, please cite:

-- Dias, B. S. S., Querrer, R., Figueiredo, P. T., Leite, A. F., de Melo, N. S., Costa, L. R., Caetano, M. F., & Farias, M. C. Q. (2025). *Osteoporosis screening: Leveraging EfficientNet with complete and cropped facial panoramic radiography imaging*. **Biomedical Signal Processing and Control**, *100*, 107031. [https://doi.org/10.1016/j.bspc.2024.107031](https://doi.org/10.1016/j.bspc.2024.107031)

 <a name="req"></a>
 ## 2. Requirements